-According to proposed model, response measures related to the considered failure modes can be monitored; in fact, absolute displacements is a direct outcome of the analysis as the overturning moment.
-Hence, the demand can be evaluated by the static formula that relates the overturning moment to the compression stress as shown in Eq.
-(9).
+According to the proposed model in Eq.
+(10), the response measures related to the considered failure modes can be monitored; in fact, absolute displacements is a direct outcome of the analysis as the overturning moment, that are related to the motion by Eq.
+(10).